 Answering that question depends on the details of a particular incident, but misdiagnosis is often considered malpractice.
 For malpractice to occur, there must be negligence and damage caused by that negligence.
 That means that the actions taken by this doctor run contrary to what another, reasonable doctor would have done in the same situation.

 For example, if a doctor fails to order a particular test, even though it is common practice for that test to be run in a given situation, that could be considered negligence.
 To prove it, you must have another doctor testify that he would have given the test or caught something that the negligent doctor missed on the results.
 Then, you have to connect the act of medical negligence directly to harm that has occurred to hold the doctor financially liable for injuries, medical expenses, and other damages.
-This is why you need an experienced New York cancer diagnosis attorney by your side.
+This is why you need an experienced New York cancer misdiagnosis attorney by your side.

 An important part of any malpractice claim is an in-depth medical review.
 With regard to cancer, this includes speaking to another oncologist about your cancer diagnosis and what tests, if any, your original doctor requested in your case.
-At Wingate, Russotti, Shapiro & Halperin, LLP, we have worked with numerous doctors regarding misdiagnoses and can get you in contact with an experienced oncologist to review your medical records.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we have worked with numerous doctors regarding misdiagnoses and can get you in contact with an experienced oncologist to review your medical records.
 If your new doctor determines that your original doctor or hospital committed negligence and misdiagnosed your cancer, you may be eligible to file a claim.

 Once a medical expert determines that malpractice has occurred, we can begin to review the hospital’s records to determine who is liable for your injuries.
 While you may assume this was your doctor, it could also have been the fault of a technician, a nurse, an intern, or an administrator who got your files mixed up, scheduled the wrong tests, or another dangerous mistake.
 Whoever caused your misdiagnosis, they deserve to be held accountable for their actions, and you deserve proper compensation for your injuries.